Opioid Overdose Facts and Statistics

-Opioids work by traveling throughout the body and binding to special receptors sites.
+Opioids work by traveling throughout the body and binding to particular receptor sites.
 These opioid receptors are found throughout the brain, spinal cord, digestive tract, and peripheral neurons.
 Once an opioid molecule binds to the receptor, it triggers a series of responses.
-There are several types of opioid receptors, and the exact responses vary.
+There are several types of opioid receptors, and the exact reactions vary.
 However, the general effect is to cause a pain-numbing effect.
 Some people who use opioids also feel a certain level of euphoria, a floaty “I don’t care” feeling, or emotional numbing.

 Together, tolerance and withdrawal symptoms are signs of physiological dependence on opioids.
 Opioid dependence makes it very challenging to become sober without medical assistance.
 The uncomfortable withdrawal symptoms that come with quitting opioids keep many people in a cycle of drug use.

 Although the terms are often confused, opioid dependence differs from opioid addiction.
 Anyone who uses opioids for an extended period of time will develop opioid dependence.
 It is a normal biological consequence of using the same drug repeatedly.
 Users of legal prescription opioids and illegally obtained narcotics will create some dependence.